 In India, from ancient times to the present day, six seasons or Ritus.
 In India, we follow a lunar calendar; the moon goes from new moon to new moon or full moon to full moon in 29.5 days.
 We get 12 full moons in 354 days, making a lunar calendar year 354 days long.
 However, the Sun returns to the same spot in the sky every 365.25 days.
 So, there is a difference of 11.25 days between the solar and lunar years.
 Every 2.5 years, therefore, an extra month is added to the lunar calendar to roughly synchronize the two.

-The path of the sun, is divided into 27 nakshatras or sectors while the path of the sun is also divided into 12 Rashis or Signs.
-The 360 degree of the sky is divided into 27 subdivision of 13.20 degrees identified with 27 stars.
+The path of the sun is divided into 27 nakshatras or sectors while the path of the sun is also divided into 12 Rashis or Signs.
+The 360 degrees of the sky is divided into 27 subdivisions of 13.20 degrees identified with 27 stars.
 These Nakshatras are broadly classified under the three heads of Deva (divine), Nara (human) and Rakshasa (Demonic).

 Each Rashi is assigned to particular Nakshatra(s).
 Nakshatras are used for determining the auspicious dates and Muhurtha (moment).
 Makar Sankranti is a significant and auspicious day as the Sun enters Makar Rashi.
 Makar Rashi is linked to the Yashasvini Nadi the channel of leadership and the Vajra Nadi – the path of manifestation.